 You may decide to engage in any of the above Google bidding models as far as it works great for your campaign.

 It is very crucial you monitor and evaluate your ads periodically.
-This could be done daily using Google ads recommendations and by also looking at what’s not performing and remove it or adding what will increase your ad quality score.
+This could be done daily using Google ads recommendations and by also looking at what’s not performing and removing it or adding what will increase your ad quality score.

 One of the most important recommendations is keywords and ads which are known to perform below standard.
 Google will always alert you under recommendations to adjust your ads for better performance.

 It is important you view your ads as a project.
-This will help you to schedule evaluation timetable which will help improve the overall performance of your ads.
+This will help you to schedule an evaluation timetable which will help improve the overall performance of your ads.